MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mac-whatsnew.md

 **Troubleshooting mode for macOS**

 Troubleshooting mode helps you identify instances where antivirus might be causing issues with your applications or system resources.
-Troubleshooting mode for macOS is now available in Public Preview.
 To learn more, see [Troubleshooting mode in Microsoft Defender for Endpoint on macOS](mac-troubleshoot-mode.md).

 **Mac devices receive built-in protection**